 Strokes are the leading cause of disability among adults in the United States and affect nearly 800,000 people every year.
 This condition is a result of slow-growing carotid artery disease, and it’s highly preventable.
-At Vascular Center of Naples in Naples, Florida, Dr. Russell Becker offers effective solutions to improve the health of your arteries and prevent a stroke.
+At Vascular Center of Naples in Naples, Florida, our physicians offers effective solutions to improve the health of your arteries and prevent a stroke.
 Schedule a consultation online or by phone to learn more about available treatments for carotid disease and stroke prevention.

 Carotid artery disease results when fatty plaque deposits clog the carotid arteries that carry blood to your head and brain.
 This type of blockage leads to a stroke.